Who holds your personal data

 Your rights to your personal data

-You have the legal right to request copies of personal data we hold about you as our client.
+You have the legal right to request copies of personal data we hold about you as our client and the right to have it transferred to another organisation.
 This is a technical process and is different from us sending you the file of documents we hold for you.
 We may decline to do so to the extent it will involve disproportionate effort by us.

 If a person who was not our client in relation to any personal data relating to them makes a data protection subject access request in respect of it, we will refuse to comply with it to the extent the data is protected by the duties of confidentiality we owe to our client or by legal professional privilege.

-You can also request that we delete any personal data we hold about you or other parties to your case, but we may have to stop acting for you if this prevents us from providing a proper service to you.
+You can also request that we correct or delete any personal data we hold about you or other parties to your case and can object to or restrict its processing, but we may have to stop acting for you if this prevents us from providing a proper service to you.
 We will also need to retain a record of the advice we have provided to you and its context in accordance with our legitimate interest in protecting ourselves against future negligence claims.

 We would like to tell you more about the range of legal services we offer and our events and to keep you up to date with relevant legal developments.
 In the help centre and services sections of our website, you have the opportunity to download useful documents – brief data is requested from you to do this.
 At the point of downloading documentation, you have the option to ‘opt in’ to receive similar information from us when it becomes available and or other marketing material.